Kagebounshin/game-rating-site/README.md

 - Add to Backlog
     - At this page you will add games to your backlog.
     - You type in the name of your game, and it will be stores in your backlog.
-    - The backlog will be stored in mongoDB
+    - The backlog will be stored in mongoDB.

+---

 - ### Skeleton
     *   ### Wireframes